pawelbubacz/REST_API/README.md

   - GET /countusers: Count all users.
   - GET /countwomen: Count all female users.
   - GET /user: Retrieves users by their id or their email domain name.
-  - 'POST /addusers': Add new users.
+  - POST /addusers: Add new users.

 ## Prerequisites